We offer two qualifications in this area:

 - Postgraduate Diploma in Air Pollution Management and Control

 The full-time MSc course runs over a 12-month period, starting in October.
 The taught modules are delivered in the Autumn and Spring terms, while the summer months focus on the major research project.
 The full-time Postgraduate Diploma (taught modules only) lasts nine months, from October through to June of the following year.

 Both courses are also available on a part-time basis, running over two years.

-The course has nine taught modules, representing 120 credits in total :
+The course represents 120 credits in total :

 Causes and Effects of Air Pollution